-I’m not exaggerating, using Eggshell sheen on ceilings reflects light from the ceiling which makes those ceilings feel HIGHER.
-And, the whole room feels brighter.
+I’m not exaggerating, using Eggshell sheen on ceilings reflects light in a beautiful, subtle way.
+Which makes those ceilings feel HIGHER and the whole room feels brighter.

 13. Remove Any Furniture That Blocks Light

-I’ve often been in rooms that are so packed with furniture that there is even large armoires or bookcases right next to a window.
+I’ve often been in so many rooms that are packed with too much furniture There will even be pieces like large armoires or bookcases right next to a window.

 Having large furniture next to windows will block sunlight from reaching the whole room.
 Try to remove 1 or 2 large pieces from crowded rooms.